ilopezdeaudikana/s_e_c_r_e_t_s_a_n_t_a/README.md

 This app generates random asignments from a list of users returned from the API.
 There are not any routes other than the main page.

+I have assumed that there were no repeated records in the users.
+Also, in the absence of an id I have used user's phones as keys in the list loop.

 The UI is divided in three components, Santa, Pairs and Card.
 The logic is divided as follows:

 1. Santa component: Triggers an API request to get the list of users and passes them down to the pairs component.